upstash/cli/README.md

   Options:

     -h, --help               - Show this help.
     -V, --version            - Show the version number for this program.
-    --non-interactive  <boolean>  - Disable interactive prompts and throws an error instead -c, --config       <string>   - Path to .upstash.json file
+    -c, --config   <string>  - Path to .upstash.json file

   Commands:

     auth   - Login and logout
     redis  - Manage redis database instances
-    kafka  - Manage kafka clusters and topics team   - Manage your teams and their members
+    kafka  - Manage kafka clusters and topics
+    team   - Manage your teams and their members

   Environment variables:

-    UPSTASH_EMAIL    <string>   - The email you use on upstash UPSTASH_API_KEY  <string>   - The api key from upstash CI               <boolean>  - Disable interactive prompts and throws an error instead
+    UPSTASH_EMAIL    <string>  - The email you use on upstash UPSTASH_API_KEY  <string>  - The api key from upstash
 ```

 ## Authentication